-A Durable Power of Attorney may allow you to avoid the costly and complicated Guardianship procedure, which is required under Article 81 of the Mental Hygiene Law, when an individual becomes incapacitated for any number of reasons including an accident, disease, or merely the natural process of aging.
-It can also prevent any difficulties involved with management of your affairs while a Guardianship is pending and before a Guardian is appointed by the court.
-However, a word of caution is advised because a Durable Power of Attorney grants enormous rights and powers to your Power of Attorney.
+A Durable Power of Attorney may allow you to avoid the costly and complicated Guardianship procedure, which is required under Article 81 of the Mental caution is advised because a Durable Power of Attorney grants enormous rights and powers to your Power of Attorney.
 Because of this, this document could potentially be abused by the person you select as your agent.
 Thus, the decision of whether to create a Durable Power of Attorney and the decision of whom to appoint is extremely important and can have dire consequences.